 - Light sautéing and baking at lower temperatures

-- High-heat cooking like frying, roasting, and grilling
+- High-heat cooking like frying, roasting, or grilling

 By incorporating both oils into your diet, you can enjoy their unique nutritional advantages while ensuring your meals are as flavourful and healthful as possible.